• Skip to primary navigation

 You could most definitely explore more of the fabulous beaches on island.
 You came here for sun and surf, right?

-If you’re staying in Lahaina or north of there, explore the northwestern tip of the island and check out Ka’anapali Beach, Honolua Bay, Kapalua Bay, and Olowalu (south of Lahaina).
+If you’re staying north of Lahaina, explore the northwestern tip of the island and check out Ka’anapali Beach, Honolua Bay, Kapalua Bay, and Olowalu (which is south of Lahaina).

-If you’ve had enough beach time, here are other ideas:
+If you’ve had your fill of beahces, here are other ideas:

 Day 6: Take a Helicopter Tour